UKHomeOffice/aspel-workspace/packages/asl-service/README.md

 # asl-service

-Module for rapid bootstrapping of an express app for a govuk themed, react-based ui or api with logging, authentication and session handling configured as appropriate.
+Module for rapid bootstrapping of an express app for a Home Office design system themed, react-based ui or api with logging, authentication and session handling configured as appropriate.

 ## Usage